Azure-Samples/ARGUS/README.md

 - Code review
 - GET API of backend function used for the journal, TODO: move it to different admin backend API
 - Plug the Evaluator in the processing
-- Raise cases to human feedback in the UI below a certain evaluator threshold
+- TBD: Raise cases to human feedback in the UI below a certain evaluator threshold